UNICORE-EU/unicore-docs/source/admin-docs/tsi/manual.rst

 you should make sure that the job status reporting works properly.

-Also, any site-specific resource settings (e.g. settings related to GPUs, network topology etc) are dealt with in this file.
+Also, any site-specific resource settings (e.g. settings related to GPUs, network topology etc) are dealt within this file.

 Reporting free disk space
 ~~~~~~~~~~~~~~~~~~~~~~~~~